raifef/2026-NVIDIA/Raifef/PRD.md

 * **Check 1 (Symmetry):**
     * LABS sequence $S$ and its negation $-S$, bitstring reversal and staggering negatives ($00000 -> 01010$) must have identical energies.
 We will sample a number of used bitstrings and verify that the energies of all strings within this verification sample which share one of these symmetries are identical.
 * **Check 2 (Brute Force):**
-    * For small N, solutions can be directly verified against a brute force algorithm, and for very small N both can be verified against hand calculations
+    * For small N, solutions can be directly verified against a brute force algorithm, and for very small N both can be verified against hand calculations.
+We verify for al N < 8 against a brute force algorithm to ensure correctness.
+* **Check 3 (GPU vs CPU Equivalence):**
+* Results are expected to be identical whether they are run on the GPU or CPU, this will allow us to fiund errors when porting over to GPU accelerated workflow.
 ---

 ## 5. Execution Strategy & Success Metrics